 - Inflammation and fractures generally cause the most days off of work, with inflammation causing an average of 91 days and fractures an average of 78 days.

-- Handling of materials is the most common cause of work-related injury, followed by slips, trips and falls, colliding with or being struck by an object, accidents with tools, and traumas that occur over a period of time (through prolonged strain on a certain part of the body, for example).
+- Handling of materials is the most common cause of work-related injury, followed by slips, trips, and falls, colliding with or being struck by an object, accidents with tools, and traumas that occur over a period of time (through prolonged strain on a certain part of the body, for example).

 Should You Hire an Attorney to Help You with Filing Your Claim?

 You can file your own Workers’ Compensation claim; an attorney is not required.
-However, serious injuries, or claims arising from the actions of third parties, or complex situations involving later-developing injuries or illnesses can all affect which statutes of limitation apply to your case.
+However, serious injuries or claims arising from the actions of third parties, or complex situations involving later-developing injuries or illnesses can all affect which statutes of limitation apply to your case.
 If you miss an applicable legal deadline, you may permanently lose part or all of your potential Workers’ Compensation.

-Having a Workers’ Compensation attorney as your advocate during the claim filing process is a good insurance policy against the possibility of you inadvertently missing a statute of limitation-based cutoff date or inadvertently disqualifying yourself for Workers’ Compensation.
+Having a Workers’ Compensation attorney as your advocate during the claim filing process is a good insurance policy against the possibility of you inadvertently missing a statute of the limitation-based cutoff date or inadvertently disqualifying yourself for Workers’ Compensation.